fluffy/draft-jennings-game-state-over-rtp/draft-jennings-dispatch-game-state-over-rtp.md

 receiver to use an algorithm such as SLERP [https://en.wikipedia.org/wiki/Slerp] to estimate the current rotation for the object for short periods of time into the future.
-The representation can not represent something that is rotating faster than one revolution ever 2 seconds.
+The representation cannot represent something that is rotating faster than one revolution ever 2 seconds.

-Open Issue: Would there be a better way to represent angular velocity.
+Open Issue: Would there be a better way to represent angular velocity?

 ## Child Transform

 ```
 Transform1 ::=
  Float16 /* tx */
  Float16 /* ty */
  Float16 /* tz */
 ```

 Defines a linear translation of a child object from a base object.

 ## Texture URL

 ```
 TextureUrl1 ::= String